DAY 1: LISBON

 DAY 2: LISBON TO FATIMA

-The Camino de Santiago Coach Tour sees the group will leave the city behind and head to the Camino trail for the first walk of the week, approximately 90 minutes.
+The Camino de Santiago Coach and Walking Tour sees the group will leave the city behind and head to the Camino trail for the first walk of the week, approximately 90 minutes.
 This easy stretch of the Camino Portugues will take the group through the regions lush valleys following part of the famous Caminho de Fátima, before spending spending a night in Fatima, renowned for its religious significance.

 DAY 3: FATIMA TO COIMBRA

 Our Camino de Santiago Coach tour continues today after breakfast with a 2-hour walk on a lovely stretch of the historic Camino Portugues route, between Fatima and Coimbra, along tranquil country lanes by the banks of the Río Tejo, passing beautiful little villages and farmland.

 After our morning walk, the group will continue to the beautiful city of Coimbra where you will be staying for the night and where you will enjoy a free afternoon to explore at your own pace.
 The city, once the capital of Portugal, is home to a magnificently preserved Gothic cathedral

 Today as we travel north towards Porto, we take some time to walk through beautiful vineyards before continuing to Porto for a night there.
 You will arrive around lunchtime so you have plenty of time to discover this stunning city.

 The old city centre of Porto was made a UNESCO World Heritage site in 1996, and its famous for its great cuisine and port wine.
 If you have the time in the afternoon, a trip on a riverboat on the Duoro is recommended.